mateja05/azure-docs-sdk-java/docs-ref-services/preview/resourcemanager-containerregistry-readme.md

 ms.devlang: java
 ms.service: containerregistry
 ---
-# Azure Resource Manager Containerregistry client library for Java - Version 2.11.0-alpha.20211209.1
+# Azure Resource Manager Containerregistry client library for Java - Version 1.0.0-hybridbeta.1
+ (Hybrid)

-Azure Resource Manager Containerregistry client library for Java
+Azure Resource Manager Containerregistry client library for Java (Hybrid)

 For documentation on how to use this package, please see [Azure Management Libraries for Java](https://aka.ms/azsdk/java/mgmt).